jamessimone/apex-rollup/README.md

   // create a Rollup__mdt rollup record, properly filled out, for each invocable you have set up
   // unfortunately, if your parent-level object has rollups configured within Rollup__mdt metadata AND
   // Task / Event / User, you'll need to write out each of them here and pass them into the "runFromApex"
   // method below.
-Otherwise, you can simple use the "runFromTrigger" method above if all of your rollups
+Otherwise, you can simply use the "runFromTrigger" method above if all of your rollups
   // for this parent-level object are configured strictly within Rollup__mdt records Rollup__mdt eventMetadata = new Rollup__mdt(
     CalcItem__c = 'Event',